sjkelleyjr/Deadlock/chapters/chapter_01.md

 # Chapter 1

 The conference room smelled like stale coffee and desperation.
 Alex sat in her usual spot near the back, watching the rest of the engineering team file in.
 She'd arrived ten minutes early and had already counted the buzzwords in the agenda.
-Twenty-three.
-A new record.

 "Digital Transformation Initiative 2.0," she muttered to herself, reading the first slide.
 "Because 1.0 was such a resounding success."